Updated May 11, 2021

 To prospective vets, don’t feel that you have to be excellent at everything straight away.
 All we ask is a positive attitude to change.
 Anything you can’t do will be taught and our values mean we never put a vet in a position where they are out of their depth.
 If you aren’t comfortable yet doing dental xray for example, you’ll soon wonder how you got by without it.

 If you feel nervous seeing chickens, rats or ferrets, with our support you’ll discover how satisfying they are to treat.
-Most exotic species only get five common ailments, and the rest you can do from first principles.
+Most exotic species only get a handful of common ailments, and the rest you can do from the first principles you have been taught.
 You’ll also see that owners of ‘not-dog-cats’ are intensely grateful that you’ll see them.

 You can also bring new skills that we don’t currently have!
 We are very keen for people to forge their own path and develop their own areas of expertise.
 We also encourage vets to build their own client relationships and provide continuity of care.